-Foot and ankle surgeons are DPMs – Doctors of Podiatric Medicine – who have undergone extensive education, training and board certification focused on the foot and ankle.
-They undergo more education and training specific to the foot and ankle than any healthcare provider and are the leading experts for a wide range of complex foot and ankle care.
+Doctors of Podiatric Medicine have undergone extensive education, training and board certification focused on the foot and ankle.
+They undergo more education and training specific to the foot and ankle than any healthcare provider and are the experts for a wide range of complex foot and ankle care.

 US-trained podiatrists have complete rotations through hospital departments and full exposure to all pathologies in the major areas of medicine during residency, including emergency medicine, orthopedic surgery, general surgery, anesthesia, radiology, pathology, infectious disease, endocrinology, sports medicine, physical therapy, biomechanics, geriatrics, internal medicine, critical care, cardiology, vascular surgery, psychiatric and behavioral health, neurology, pediatrics, dermatology, pain management, wound care and primary care.

-American Board of Foot and Ankle Surgery utilizes a demanding, comprehensive certification process encompasses passing written examinations, submitting simple and complex surgical cases and completing simulations of cases.
+The American Board of Foot and Ankle Surgery, the only certifying board for foot and ankle surgeons, utilizes a demanding, comprehensive certification process encompasses passing written examinations, submitting simple and complex surgical cases and completing simulations of cases.
 This ensures diplomates perform a diverse and extensive range of foot and ankle surgeries and that they have demonstrated the highest level of proficiency to earn board certification.
-To demonstrate continued proficiency, foot and ankle surgeons must be recertified every 10 years.
+To demonstrate continued proficiency, foot and ankle surgeons must be re-certified every 10 years.